Manipulating Content: The SlingPostServlet

 Parameters with the @TypeHint suffix may be used to force storing the named parameter in a property with the given type.
 The value of the @TypeHint parameter, if applied to a parameter for a property, is the JCR property type name.
 If the @TypeHint parameter is applied to a field upload parameter, the value is used to indicate the JCR primary node type for the node into which the uploaded file is stored.

-If the @TypeHint ends with "[]", it indicates a multi-value property.
-A multi-value property is usually auto-detected if there are mutliple values for the property (ie. request parameter).
+If the @TypeHint value ends with [], it indicates a multi-value property.
+A multi-value property is usually auto-detected if there are multiple values for the property (i.e. request parameter).
 But if only a single value is present in the request, the desired property type needs to be explicitly defined as multi-value by stating @TypeHint=<type>[].

 Example: The following form sets the numeric width, the boolean checked, and the multi-valued hobbys (with 3 values to enter) properties:

-In real applications you would need some javascript that allows to add/remove values, ie. add/remove inputs with the name "hobbys".
-Or a pure javascript based form post would be used, that gathers the properties to update programmatically, but the additional parameter hobbys@TypeHint=String[] would be the same.
+In real applications you would need some JavaScript that allows to add/remove values, ie. add/remove inputs with the name "hobbys".
+Or a pure JavaScript based form post would be used, that gathers the properties to update programmatically, but the additional parameter hobbys@TypeHint=String[] would be the same.

 The @TypeHint suffixed parameter is assumed to be single-valued.
 If the parameter has multiple values, only the first is actually used.